joshuacox/reactiondev/README.md

 ### Branches

-Also available in dockerhub as tags, I have a few branches that relate to the upcoming marketplace, alpine, different node versions, and experimental builds, notably:
+Also available in dockerhub as tags, I have a few branches that relate to the alpine, different node versions, and experimental builds, notably:

 ```
 alpine
-marketplace
 node-8
 node-8.4
 node-boron